 Start by reading the entire notice of infraction (ticket) .
 You must respond within 15 days of the date that the ticket was issued.
 An infraction is not a crime, but failure to respond can result in the suspension of your drivers license.
 You can respond by either mailing the ticket you were issued or bringing it in person to the Woodway Violations Bureau at Woodway Town Hall.
 Select one of the boxes on the bottom of the ticket and verify your address.

 You have 15 days from the date of the ticket to respond in one of 3 ways.

 1. Pay the fine.

 If you lose your copy of your infraction, you may download an Infraction Response/Request for Hearing form here, sign it, and return it to the Woodway Violations Bureau at Woodway Town Hall.

 It may take up to a month from the time you mail your request to receive a response from the court with a hearing date.

 Select the top box on the bottom of the infraction; you are electing to pay the amount of the penalty shown on the ticket.
 We accept the following methods of payment:

 - Check (Include citation number)

 - Money Order (Include citation number)

-- Credit and debit cards (Include citation number) Click here for details.
+- Electronic Funds Transfer or Credit/debit cards (Include citation number) Click here for payment portal.